mridul037/mridul037/README.md

 **Quote of the hour:**

-The trouble with programmers is that you can never tell what a programmer is doing until it’s too late.
+What a computer is to me is it's the most remarkable tool that we have ever come up with.
+It's the equivalent of a bicycle for our minds.

-~ Seymour Cray
+~ Steve Jobs
 <pre>

 </pre>